Charities Aid Foundation

 National Emergencies Trust

-We are launching the Fund by making a £20 million donation to the National Emergencies Trust.
+We launched the Fund in May 2020 by making a £20 million donation to the National Emergencies Trust.

 The National Emergencies Trust is a charity set up to raise funds from the general public, businesses and charitable foundations, in the event of a domestic disaster or emergency.
 When a disaster hits, the Trust will collaborate with charities and other bodies to distribute money to support people affected by the crisis.
 The funds collected will be distributed to local charities on the ground in the areas affected by the emergency.